Luminosity: Measurement

-When not qualified, the term "luminosity" means bolometric luminosity, which is measured either in the SI units, watts, or in terms of solar luminosities.
-A bolometer is the instrument used to measure radiant energy over a wide band by absorption and measurement of heating.
+When not qualified, the term "luminosity" means bolometric luminosity, which is usually stated either in the SI units, watts, or in terms of solar luminosities.
 A star also radiates neutrinos, which carry off some energy (about 2% in the case of the Sun), contributing to the star's total luminosity.
 The IAU has defined a nominal solar luminosity of 3.828×10^26 W to promote publication of consistent and comparable values in units of the solar luminosity.

-While bolometers do exist, they cannot be used to measure even the apparent brightness of a star because they are insufficiently sensitive across the electromagnetic spectrum and because most wavelengths do not reach the surface of the Earth.
-In practice bolometric magnitudes are measured by taking measurements at certain wavelengths and constructing a model of the total spectrum that is most likely to match those measurements.
-In some cases, the process of estimation is extreme, with luminosities being calculated when less than 1% of the energy output is observed, for example with a hot Wolf-Rayet star observed only in the infrared.
-Bolometric luminosities can also be calculated using a bolometric correction to a luminosity in a particular passband.
+A bolometer is the instrument used to directly measure radiant energy over a wide band in terrestrial applications by absorption and measurement of heating.
+However, bolometers cannot be used to measure the brightness of a star because they are insufficiently sensitive across the electromagnetic spectrum.
+In practice bolometric magnitudes are measured by taking measurements at certain wavelengths and constructing a mathematical model of the total spectrum that is most likely to match those measurements.
+In some cases, estimation requires extreme extrapolation, with luminosities being calculated when less than 1% of the energy output is observed, for example for a hot Wolf-Rayet star observed only in the infrared.
+Bolometric luminosities can also be estimated using a bolometric correction to a luminosity in a particular passband.

-The term luminosity is also used in relation to particular passbands such as a visual luminosity of K-band luminosity.
+The term luminosity is also used in relation to particular passbands, such as visual luminosity in the K band.
 These are not generally luminosities in the strict sense of an absolute measure of radiated power, but absolute magnitudes defined for a given filter in a photometric system.
-Several different photometric systems exist.
-Some such as the UBV or Johnson system are defined against photometric standard stars, while others such as the AB system are defined in terms of a spectral flux density.
+There are several different photometric systems.
+Some, such as the UBV or Johnson system, are defined against photometric standard stars, while others such as the AB system are defined in terms of a spectral flux density.